-A major financial firm operated the largest message switch in the U.S., with hundreds of thousands of attached devices.
-It needed to comprise multiple HPE NonStop Server nodes in an active/active configuration.
+A major financial firm operates the largest message switch in the U.S., with hundreds of thousands of attached devices.
+It needed to coordinate multiple HPE NonStop nodes in an active/active configuration.
 These nodes were distributed around the U.S. for disaster tolerance.

 - The system supports true load-balancing by assigning each new request to the least heavily loaded node.

-- Since the databases are kept in synchronization via asynchronous replication, data collisions occurs.
-But when the replication engines detect a collision, they resolve it automatically by using the data content of the updates to determine which update to accept and which to reject.
+- Since the databases are kept synchronized via asynchronous replication, data collisions can occur.
+However, when the replication engine detects a collision, the engine resolves it automatically by using the data content of the record updates to determine which update to accept and which to reject.